Bulanadi-MarkLorence-04/7OOP-Lab-Task/README.md

 ---

 ## 🌟 About Me
-I am a friendly and kind person who loves to learn new things.
-I enjoy spending time with my family and friends.
-Meeting new people and making new friends brings me joy.
+ I'm a friendly and dedicated individual with a genuine enthusiasm for software development, particularly object-oriented programming.
+I find great satisfaction in collaborating with others to solve complex problems, and I'm committed to continuous learning.
+Outside of work, I love spending time with my family and friends, exploring new technologies (I'm a bit of a tech enthusiast!), and contributing to open-source projects whenever possible.

 ### What I Believe In:
-- Respect and kindness are important in life. 🤝
+- The importance of kindness, the power of perseverance, and a lifelong quest for learning.

-- Hard work and patience are the keys to success. 💪
+- The strength of community, the beauty of creativity, and the courage to be authentic.
-- Every little blessing counts. 🙏

-I am always ready to **listen, support**, and discover new skills that help me grow as a person.
+- The pursuit of happiness, the power of gratitude, and embracing the present moment.
 ---

 ## 🎓 Education